1.2.09

 Response to Carla´s and Graham´s papers

 Second, I agree with Graham about correcting students´ work before they publish their posts or as data to be analyzed in class with students.
 In my particular case, I see blogging as an opportunity to let students express themselves freely so I would not correct anything they write in their personal blogs, unless the mistake interferes with meaning.
-In a student-teacher conference I would check
+In a student-teacher conference I would check with each student their posts and would take advantage of this time spent with them to revise and correct some.

 An authentic activity that could be carried out through blogging is simply to have a sort of input (text to read, video, slideshow or picture on a specific topic, questions on a topic) and then have students react to it in a personal way relating it to their own experience.
 Here is an example In this particular one, it was a class blog to introduce students to blogging before they opened their own blogs but posts here were used for stirring up writing anyway.